centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 Just publication date by decade

 ### GR_BOOK_ID
-IDs of the books as they are assigned on GoodReads
+IDs of the books as they are assigned on GoodReads.
+Retrieved in November 2023.